Memotech-Bill/MEMU/README.md

 * Raspberry Pi Pico: A cut-down version due to Pico capacity limits.
 * Linux X-Window: Displays in multiple windows.
 * Linux Framebuffer: No GUI required.
 One display at a time, full-screen.
+* Raspberry Pi: A Linux build with the ability to use GPIO to connect additional hardware.
+* Bare-Metal Raspberry Pi: Runs without any operating system using the Circle library.
 * Microsoft Windows: Does not have DART or Network emulation.

-This version of the code is very much a work in progress as new ports are merged.
+This repository now includes all my current ports of MEMU.
+Work is still needed to clean the code.
 There are probably bugs, and there is certainly diagnostic code.

 For build and usage information, see the [documentation](docs/index.html).